kozii-d/hover-translate/README.md

 - Auto-Pause Video: Videos are automatically paused when you hover over subtitles, so you can focus on the translation.
 - Works with Auto-Generated Subtitles: Translate even when subtitles are auto-generated.
 - Save Words and Phrases: Like a word or expression?
 Save it to your dictionary list with a single click.
+- Export Dictionary: Export your saved translations from the dictionary in JSON and CSV format.
 - Customizable Appearance: The translation tooltip adjusts to match your YouTube subtitle settings, or you can customize it to your preference.

 # Change Log